jpritikin/coach/content/docs/me/psychoactive/gateway.md

 ## Barriers to Support and Treatment

-From a public health perspective, the focus on gateway drugs and the associated stigma can be counterproductive.
+From a public health perspective, promotion of the gateway drug stigma is counterproductive.
 It often overshadows the need for comprehensive drug education, harm reduction strategies, and accessible treatment options.
-The stigma associated with the gateway drug theory can deter individuals from seeking help or discussing their drug use openly.
+The stigma can deter individuals from seeking help or discussing their drug use openly.
 This reluctance to seek help can lead to a lack of support and resources for those who need it most, potentially exacerbating health and social problems associated with problematic drug use.

 ## Towards a Nuanced Approach

-While the gateway drug theory aimed to prevent drug use, its overly simplistic narrative has contributed to stigma and misunderstanding.
-A more effective approach to drug education, prevention, and treatment requires moving beyond this model to address the complexities of drug use.
+While the gateway drug theory aimed to prevent drug use, its overly simplistic narrative has contributed to misunderstanding.
+A more effective approach to drug education, prevention, and treatment requires moving beyond this model.
 This could involve:

 1. Implementing evidence-based drug education programs that provide accurate, non-judgmental information.
 2. Focusing on harm reduction strategies that prioritize health and safety over abstinence-only approaches.